 Ethiopia used to provide transmission facilities for dissident groups but this stopped following the signing of the 2018 peace deal.

 There were around 71,000 internet users (1.3 per cent of the population) by 2019 (InternetWorldStats.com) - the lowest penetration rate in Africa.

 Most Eritreans on Facebook and Twitter are based outside the country.
 Similarly, online forums are based abroad, mainly in Europe, Australia and the US.

 - Hadas Eritrea - government-owned, published three days a week

 - Eritrea Profile - government-owned weekly, in English

-- Radio Zara - state-run, FM network
+- Zara FM - state-run, music-based network